-No, Unity HealthShare is not insurance.
+No, Trinity HealthShare is not insurance.
 This publication or membership is not issued by an insurance company, nor is it offered through an insurance company.

 What medical needs are eligible for sharing?

-Medical needs eligible to be shared by Unity HealthShare members compare favorably to their prior medical coverage.
+Medical needs eligible to be shared by Trinity HealthShare members compare favorably to their prior medical coverage.
 Eligible medical needs are listed in the membership guidelines.

-Yes!
-In the Premium offerings, maternity benefits are available after 10 consecutive months of membership prior to conception.
-Unity HealthShare shares up to $5,000 per pregnancy (whether a single or multiple birth), after member shared responsibility amount (MSRA) has been met.
+Yes.
+In the Premium plan, maternity offerings are available after 10 consecutive months of membership prior to conception.
+Trinity HealthShare shares up to $5,000 per pregnancy (whether a single or multiple birth), after member shared responsibility amount (MSRA) has been met.
 Maternity needs are limited to $8,000 instead of $5,000 for a delivery by cesarean section that is medically necessary because of complications that arise at the time of delivery or due to medical necessity for previous cesarean section delivery.

 How do I become a member?